dreavjr/subpixel-zoom/README.md

 I tested it on OS X/HomeBrew + GCC, but it should work on other unices (including Linux) without difficulty.

+# Using

+Running the programs without options show a short help screen.
+Most options are self-explicative.
+In doubt, you can use the default values.

 # Credits

 I based the initial version of subpixel-zoom from this blog post: http://ruletheweb.co.uk/blog/2014/02/subpixel-aware-image-scaling/  While the original is concerned with binarization, I wanted to preserve grayscales.